A woman with glasses using her laptop with some worry.

 The Bottom Line

-The ATR/QM Rule takes measures to protect borrowers by holding lenders to higher standards than in the past.
+The ATR/QM Rule works to protect borrowers by holding lenders to higher standards.
 Moreover, this rule does so without compromising a consumer’s access to credit.
 It encourages appropriate, safe lending and innovation.
-The Dodd-Frank Act has undergone several revisions and amendments since Congress signed the legislation into law, though, so the future for many borrowers is subject to more potential changes.
+The Dodd-Frank Act has undergone several revisions and amendments since Congress signed the legislation into law.
 Therefore, it’s always a good idea for any aspiring homeowner to stay informed.

 Ashley Kilroy